-If the engine oil level is correct when the ignition is switched on, the message OIL LEVEL CORRECT appears briefly in the Driver Information Centre.
+If the engine oil level is correct when the ignition is switched on OIL LEVEL CORRECT appears briefly in the Driver Information Centre.

-If the engine oil is above the minimum level, press the trip computer button on the end of the wiper lever within 30 seconds of switching on the ignition.
-The message OIL LEVEL is displayed in combination with squares that correspond to the oil level.

-As the oil level diminishes, the squares in the oil level display are replaced with dashes:
+If the engine oil is above the minimum level, press the trip computer button on the end of the wiper lever within 30 seconds of the ignition being switched on.
+OIL LEVEL is displayed in combination with the squares in the Driver Information Centre to indicate the oil level.
+As the oil level diminishes, the squares in the display are replaced with dashes: